Laser Periodontal Therapy

 Periodontal disease is considered the main cause of tooth loss in adults; however, it can be prevented.
 Seeking dental care from an experienced dentist, maintaining your teeth through good dental hygiene practices, having your biannual cleanings and dental checkups can all help prevent the onset of gum disease.

-To learn more about how we can help you prevent and/or eradicate gum disease to promote new growth, and restore your smile, please schedule a complimentary consultation at Lamas Dental Specialists by calling 305-440-4114.
+To learn more about how we can help you prevent and/or eradicate gum disease to promote new growth, and restore your smile, please schedule a consultation at Lamas Dental Specialists by calling 305-440-4114.
 Our office is located at 2645 SW 37th Avenue, Suite 304, in Miami.

 Dr. William P. Lamas Reviewed by Elena Garcia